ambr85/crocodile-transcriptome-workflow/README.md

 # 🐊 Crocodile Transcriptome Workflow
-Transcriptomic analysis of Crocodylus moreletii.
+Transcriptomic analysis of *Crocodylus moreletii*.
 RNAseq, DESeq2 and MixOmics Workflow

 This repository contains the bioinformatic pipeline used to process and analyze RNA-seq data from *Crocodylus moreletii*, integrating transcriptomics with contaminant exposure data for biomarker discovery.